-LIST OF ICBOC-ACCREDITED TRAINING PROGRAMS
+LIST OF ICBOC-ACCREDITED EDUCATION/TRAINING PROGRAMS OFFERED BY UNIVERSITIES AND COLLEGES

-One of the Indigenous Certification Board of Canada's mandate is to ensure that unregulated indigenous workers in occupations related to the addiction, mental wellness, health support and community development fields have access to education and/or training that is culturally competent, culturally safe and that matches ICBOC's professional certification standards and requirements.
-We are therefore always interested in receiving applications from Universities and colleges who would like to add their programs to our Register of ICBOC-Accredited Education and Training Programs
+One of the Indigenous Certification Board of Canada's mandate is to ensure that unregulated indigenous workers in occupations related to the addiction, mental wellness, and health support fields have access to education and/or training that is culturally competent, culturally safe and that matches ICBOC's professional certification standards and requirements.
+We are therefore always interested in receiving applications from Universities and colleges interested in adding their programs to our Directory of ICBOC-Accredited Education and Training Programs

-If you are a college or university and are interested in applying for the accreditation of your program, please contact the registrar by phone at 604 874 7425 or by email at registrar@icboc.ca
+Our program accreditation process If you are a college or university and are interested in applying for the accreditation of your program, we welcome your inquiries and encourage you to communicate with us.
+Please contact the registrar by phone at 604 874 7425 or by email at registrar@icboc.ca